sand47/CICD_Steps/README.md

 ### create branch

 git checkout -b branchName <br>
-git push --set-upstream origin divbranch <br>
+git push --set-upstream origin branchName <br>
 and then push, it will not go to master  <br>

 ### comeback to master